UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter2/Kaleidoscope-ch2.md

-generates these types as partial classes so they are extensible from the parser assembly without needing to derive a new type or use virtual methods etc. Thus, the `Kaleidoscope.Grammar` assembly contains partial class extensions that provide simpler property accessors and support methods to aid is generating the AST.
+generates these types as partial classes so they are extensible from the parser assembly without needing to derive a new type or use virtual methods etc. Thus, the `Kaleidoscope.Grammar` assembly contains partial class extensions that provide simpler property accessor and support methods to aid is generating the AST.

 See [Kaleidoscope Parse Tree Examples](xref:Kaleidoscope-Parsetree-examples) for more information and example diagrams of the parse tree for various language constructs.